watkins-matt/csuf-mobile-order/README.md

 # Mobile Order
-A mobile ordering framework, complete with code for a backend server and basic mobile app.
+A simple mobile ordering framework, complete with example mobile app and backend server.

 ## Server
 All of the server code resides in bin/server.
 To run the server, execute: